How to Stand Out and Get Hired Through a Padel Recruitment Agency

 Executive summary highlighting your unique value.

-Certifications and continuous training.
+Certifications and continuous education.

 References with contact details.